Have you ever thought about traveling to Portugal? Or have you been already? Nope?! You are definitely missing out!

 Surfers- this is for you!
 Only 50 km northwest from Lisbon is the world's first European surfing reserve.
 Here you can find around 20 different prime surf spots along the coast line.
 If you're coming from further south, do yourself a favor and take the highway from Lisbon.
 The country roads are tiring as you drive through little villages, with lots of curves and hills.

 After a long and exhausting afternoon in the surf, it is totally worth it to explore downtown Ericeira.
 Here you'll find several nice little shops with style, lots of surfer shops and some authentic alleys.
-It's fascinating to see all different people in Ericeira.
+It's fascinating to see all different kinds of people in Ericeira.
 There are lots of tourists, but also lots of locals and everybody adheres to the easy-going "surfer attitude".

 Around Ericeira, you'll often see these cool surfboards along the road.
 They mark a beach with a convenient surf-spot.
 If you're new to surfing, you should look for a surf camp where classes are included.
 If you take single classes at the beach everyday it can be quite expensive.
 At this beach, we rented equipment at a place called "Na Onda" (in the wave).